 A: Roasted sweet potato slices or roasted kale chips are both great substitutes for traditional tortilla chips.
 For a lower-carb option, you could use cauliflower florets or zucchini rounds.

 Q: Why Are Nachos Not Healthy?

-A: Traditional nachos are not healthy because they’re typically made with white flour tortilla chips, loads of cheese, and fatty meats.
+A: Traditional nachos are not always healthy because they’re typically made with refined flour tortilla chips, loads of cheese, and fatty meats.
 Plus, they’re often served with sour cream and other high-calorie toppings.